Samuel-Buteau/universal-battery-database/README.md

-## Stochiometry
+## Stoichiometry
-It is reccomended to always use whole numbers.
+It is recommended to always use whole numbers.
 For instance, instead of 0.33, 0.33, 0.33, simply use 1, 1, 1.
 If there are some very specific ratios that are too inexact to rationalize, you can try to have sub whole numbers.